openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 ### Profiles that Define Static Configuration Values

-Below is a non-exhaustive list of profiles that define static configuration values of Self-Issued OPs:
+Below is a list of profiles that define static configuration values of Self-Issued OPs:

 - [JWT VC Presentation Profile](https://identity.foundation/jwt-vc-presentation-profile/)